-- based on its external rating, counterparty 'i' shall be mapped to one of the seven weights specified in Table 30(A) set out in Schedule A; - (ii) subject to the prior written approval of and such conditions as may be imposed by the Authority, when a counterparty does not have an external rating, the central counterparty must map the relevant internal rating of the counterparty to one of the relevant external ratings specified above.
-Where a central counterparty does not have a rating and is considered to be unrated, the BBB rating should be used.
+- based on its external rating, counterparty 'i' shall be mapped to one of the seven weights specified in Table 30(A) set out in Schedule A; - (ii) subject to the prior written approval of and such conditions as may be imposed by the registrar, when a counterparty does not have an external rating, the central counterparty must map the relevant internal rating of the counterparty to one of the relevant external ratings specified above.
+Where a central counterparty does not have a rating and is considered to be unrated, the BBB rating should be used. - EADtotal is the exposure at default of counterparty 'i', aggregated across all relevant netting sets, including the effect of any relevant collateral in accordance with the relevant requirements specified in these Regulations, provided that in the case ofthe central counterparty's exposure to counterparty risk, the central counterparty must apply the following discounting factor to the exposure: